-Introduction As I explained in this free chapter of my book, Hibernate offers many benefits over standard JPA.
+Introduction In this article, you are going to learn what the Hibernate natural id is and how you can use it to fetch entities based on a business key.
+As I explained in this free chapter of my book, Hibernate offers many benefits over standard JPA.
 One such example is the @NaturalId mapping.
 In this article, you are going to see what is the best way to map a natural business key when using Hibernate.

 Introduction Recently, I got a very good question on Twitter, and I decided that the best way to answer it is with a new article.
 In this article, we are going to see how various ways to map an Enum using JPA and Hibernate.